BernadetteCh/Hogwarts-Houses/readme.md

 ![assign Student to a Hogwarts Room](./img/assignStudentToAHogwartsRoom.png)

-*In Roomrepository interface which extends the JpaRepository, methods and queries are responsible to find a room of their Hogwarts house.
+*In roomrepository interface which extends the JpaRepository, methods and queries are responsible to find a room of their Hogwarts house.
 So is Draco in Slytherin house and Hermine in a house of Gryffindor.*